raphaelmun/pxl-dynamodb/README.md

 Everything described in the [README of the `pxl` library](https://github.com/analog-nico/pxl#readme) is relevant for `pxl-dynamodb` as well.
 The only difference is that this library includes a persistence layer for DynamoDB and needs to be initialized differently.

+NOTE: The Pxls and Links tables must be created on the DB beforehand.

 ``` js
 let PxlDynamodb = require('pxl-dynamodb')